 What do we need to bring, apart from food?

 Nothing, all materials are provided.
-An education pack is sent out ahead of time with support materials for teachers.
 You need to dress appropriately for the weather as some of the work is outside.

 I’m interested, but won’t be signing up right now, do you have a mailing list to keep me informed?

 Yes!
-Please click here and fill in.
+Please write to email@example.com and ask to be added to the mailing list.
 We can keep you up to date with the latest news and dates.

 How can I book?